zahur76/MilestoneProject_2/README.md

 To deploy the project on github pages the following steps were used:
 1. Login to Github and select the the MilestoneProject_2 repository.
-2. Press the setting button on the top menu bar located on the right-hand side.
+2. Press the setting button on the top menu bar located on the right-hand side.</br>
 ![image of github menu bar](assets/doc/github.png)

-3. Scroll down to the Github pages section and select Master branch from the dropdown menu and press save.
+3. Scroll down to the Github pages section and select Master branch from the dropdown menu and press save.</br>
 ![image of github pages section](assets/doc/githubpages.png)

 4. Once completed an active link is published for the repository.

 To run code locally the following steps should be performed:
 1. On GitHub, navigate to the main page of the repository.
-2. Above the list of files, click  Code and copy URL.
+2. Above the list of files, click  Code and copy URL.</br>
 ![image of github pages section](assets/doc/clone.png)
 3. Open Git Bash.
 4. Change the current working directory to the location where you want the cloned directory.